-Anger management can be achieved through counselling with a skilled therapist.
+Waypoint offers counselling for anger management through in-person sessions in Victoria, Vancouver or Kelowna or by phone or video wherever you are.
 Anger is one of the most basic of human emotions.
 It is linked with human survival and can be a normal response to feeling threatened by situations or people.
 But when it gets out of control and turns destructive, it can lead to problems in our relationships around us.

 Anger can be caused by both external and internal events.
 You could be angry at a specific person (such as a co-worker or supervisor) or event (a traffic jam), or your anger could be caused by worrying or brooding about your personal problems.
 Memories of traumatic or enraging events can also trigger angry feelings.

 Sometimes, a person is not even aware of the source of the anger…just the resulting aggression.
 It can be a response to feelings of being unsafe, disrespected, attacked, pressured, trapped, or offended.
 While we may not necessarily be aware of these initial feelings, if they are intense enough and perceived to be real threats, they may trigger the feeling of anger.
 Before we know it, we have labelled the entire emotional experience simply as “Anger” when in fact there was a feeling present before anger.

 All of our counsellors offer sessions by phone or online with a secure video link.

 Anger Management Counselling: Victoria, Vancouver, Kelowna or online

 Is it good to “Let it all hang out?”
 According to the American Psychological Association, this can be a dangerous myth.
 Some people use this theory as a license to hurt others.
 “Letting it rip” with anger actually escalates anger and aggression and does nothing to help you (or the person you’re angry with) resolve the situation.
 It’s best to find out what it is that triggers your anger, and then to develop strategies to keep those triggers from tipping you over the edge.